 Part 1: What is WhatsApp Sexting?

 Teenagers are more familiar with sexting than most parents would like to be.
-Currently, WhatsApp sexting is a term used to describe the act of sending sexually explicit messages over WhatsApp, the popular messaging app.
-What’s worse, WhatsApp is not the only app they used for sexting.
-Apart from WhatsApp, there are lots of sexting apps for teenagers on the Internet.
+Currently, WhatsApp sexting is a term used to describe the act of sending sexually explicit messages over WhatsApp because of the WhatsApp free calls and free video calls features.

 It is an unregulated form of sexual communication that often takes place between two individuals.
 It's a form of cyberbully that can harm both parties.
 WhatsApp sexting can happen whether or not someone is in a relationship.
 It's often used as an alternative communication and to satisfy sexual urges when other forms of communication aren't available.